electron/electron/docs/tutorial/debugging-main-process-vscode.md

 # Debugging in VSCode

-This guide goes over how to setup VSCode debugging for both your own Electron project as well as the native Electron codebase.
+This guide goes over how to set up VSCode debugging for both your own Electron project as well as the native Electron codebase.

-## Main Process
+## Main process

 ### 1. Open an Electron project in VSCode.